From Gawker sex tape to MAGA turn: Hulk Hogan was no stranger to controversy inside and outside the ring

 There’s no question that Hulk Hogan, who has died aged 71, made an outsized impact not just on the world of wrestling but on popular culture at large - but not free from controversy.

-In his heyday in the 1980s and early 1990s, you were almost as likely to spot the ‘Real American’ hero with his signature red headband and blonde mustache popping up in film roles and children’s television cameos as you were to see him in the ring.
+In his heyday in the 1980s and early 1990s, you were almost as likely to spot the “Real American” hero with his signature red headband and blond mustache popping up in film roles and children’s television cameos as you were to see him in the ring.
 He was considered not just an athlete and entertainer, but a role model.

 But Hogan — whose real name was Terry Bollea — saw his reputation curdle thanks to a string of high-profile scandals.
 He was repeatedly quoted as using racist language, was involved in a headline-grabbing lawsuit over a sex tape he filmed with the wife of a well-known radio personality and became an outspoken supporter of Donald Trump’s MAGA agenda.
 For many, those controversies have come to overshadow all that he achieved as a wrestler.